International Student Interview Vol.1|Life in Japan by Goandup

 1. Online Resources

-I use "Goandup Nihongo+" and practice conversation with a Japanese teacher every week.
-I also watch Japanese learning channels on YouTube to develop my Japanese listening skills.
+The "Goandup."Individual Japanese language lessonsto practice conversation with a Japanese teacher on a one-on-one basis every week.
+We also watch Japanese learning channels on YouTube to develop our Japanese listening skills.

 2. media in Japan